310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 they said that they had a change of heart, and decided not to quit after all…

-instead, they’re working hard to do whatever they can, as best as they can.
+instead, they are working hard to do whatever they can, as best as they can.
 {% endbubble %}

 {% bubble Chiaki %}